LockoutNex/real-terrain/README.md

 # RealTerrain

-RealTerrain is a small Python script which aims to make it easier to convert USGS elevation data (IMG or ArcGrid format) into high quality 16-bit PNG files suitable for use as heightmaps in modern game engines.
+RealTerrain is a small Python3 script which aims to make it easier to convert USGS elevation data (IMG, ArcGrid or GeoTIFF format supported) into high quality 16-bit PNG files suitable for use as heightmaps in modern game engines.

 This script uses the compiled GDAL binaries for Windows provided by [GIS Internals](http://www.gisinternals.com/release.php) so you will need to run